SWA-project/sw-architecture/README.md

 Currently, both order service and credit service use the same db, which you can access via phpmyadmin at `http://localhost:8085`.

+Next, head to kafka manager at `http://localhost:9000` and

+- create a cluster Click 'Add Cluster' with any name.
+- Under Cluster Zookeeper Hosts enter `zoo:2181`
+- Add topics:
+  - orders
+  - transactions

 ## Run the Order service

 Go to `/order-service` and run `./gradlew bootRun` or `./gradlew clean bootRun` if necessary.